Frequently asked questions.

 When & where are appointments available?

-Weekdays
+• Weekdays

-45 minutes per session (can be adapted to school timetables)
+• approx. 45 minutes per session

-In-person appointments: Available in the approximate locations of Weybridge, Woking, Cobham, Epsom, Walton-on-Thames, Dorking, Kingston, Surbiton and Wimbledon.
+• In-person appointments: Available in the approximate locations of Weybridge, Woking, Cobham, Epsom, Walton-on-Thames, Dorking, Kingston, Surbiton and Wimbledon.

 How is confidentiality & safeguarding managed?